-In 1972-73, I conducted a pilot study in Iowa which involved 18 high school bands.
+Because of the positive overall experience I had teaching in the B-G-M school district, in 1972 – 73, I conducted a pilot study in Iowa which involved 18 high school bands.
 The purpose of the study was to see whether bands could improve their reading ability by concentrating their practice to one rhythmic figure per week.
-The bands used my pre-publication book titled “Fourteen Weeks to a Better Band.”
-Table 2 below lists information pertaining to each band.
-Exhibit E below lists the eleven Rhythmic Figures used in the study.
+The bands used my pre-publication book titled “Fourteen Weeks to a Better Band”.

 Results of the Pilot Study